uva-graphics/image_perforation/README.md

 This project is licensed under the [MIT license](https://opensource.org/licenses/MIT):

-Copyright (c) 2014-2016 Connelly Barnes, Liming Lou, Paul Nguyen, Jason Lawrence, and other contributors
+Copyright (c) 2014-2016 Connelly Barnes, Liming Lou, Paul Nguyen, Jason Lawrence, and other contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal